philadams-zz/philadams.net/src/quotes.md

 > Don't cry because it's over.
 Smile because it happened. _Dr.
 Seuss_

 -
+> Perfectionism is self-abuse of the highest order. _Anne Wilson Schaef_

+-
 > Put your heart, mind, intellect and soul even to your smallest acts.
 This is
 > the secret of success. _Swami Sivananda_